-Autodiscovery enables your users to easily set up Outlook with just an email address and password.
-To enable autodiscovery, you must create an SRV record in your domain’s DNS with the following settings: Service: _autodiscover Protocol: _tcp Priority: 0 Weight: 100 Port: 443 Target: secure.greatmail.com If your DNS requires editing the zone file directly, please […]
+Autodiscovery enables your users to easily set up Outlook and many other email clients and mobile devices with just an email address and password.
+To enable autodiscovery, you must create an SRV record in your domain’s DNS with the following settings: Service: _autodiscover Protocol: _tcp Priority: 0 Weight: 100 Port: 443 Target: autodiscover.greatmail.com If your DNS […]

 To point your DNS to our nameservers, edit your domain’s nameservers to the following: ns1.nmsrv.com ns2.nmsrv.com ns3.nmsrv.com Please note that re-directing your DNS to our servers can affect mail being sent to your old server and your web site resolving on the internet.
 Please make sure you have set up your mail accounts on the new […]

 How long does it take for DNS changes to take effect?

 Generally, changing the DNS nameservers takes longer to propagate than editing individual records within the DNS.
 Editing or adding a TXT or an MX record might take effect in lookups within several minutes.
 If you are editing DNS nameservers, you should allow 24 to 72 hours for the updated information to take effect across the […]

 What is an MX record?